Menu Close

 6 Balance Exercises for Seniors

 As seniors age, it is natural for them to experience some decline in muscle mass and balancing ability.
 A decrease in stability can make it difficult for seniors to do various activities, including daily chores, exercise, and recreational programs.
-Balancing exercises can be very helpful for seniors in maintaining stability in the long term.
+Balance exercises for seniors can be very helpful in maintaining stability in the long term.
 Exercising becomes very important to a senior’s life as it provides opportunities to maintain muscle mass, flexibility, and balance.

 Many types of exercises can help seniors improve their balance.
-Some examples include Tai Chi, Yoga, and Pilates.
+Some examples include tai chi, yoga, and Pilates.
 However, since older adults are at a higher risk for falls and injuries, they must consult with their doctor before starting any new exercise program.
 At Buckner Retirement Services, we offer premier living communities with ample opportunity for exercise and physical activity.
-Contact us today by calling 855.931.5688 to learn more.
+Contact us today by calling 214.227.7182 to learn more about our exercise and recreational programs.

 If seniors experience joint or mobility issues, they can perform seated exercises to improve balance.
 Exercises include: